vanalm/task_mapper/README.md

 Please describe the goal you'd like to accomplish:
 > I want to save $10,000 for a down payment on a house within two years.

+# Here we define the user goal, then double check with the user that it is correct.
+# this is where we can brainstorm root cause if desired.

 Based on your goal, here's a proposed plan:
+# generates steps along the way to goal

 States:
 - S0: Current financial state